Key Strategies For Employee Engagement & Retention

 Engagement Boosts Retention:

-Engaged employees are more likely to stay with an organisation for the long haul.
+Engaged employees are likelier to stay with an organisation for the long haul.
 When employees feel genuinely connected to their work and the organisation's mission, they develop a sense of purpose and job satisfaction that keeps them invested in their roles.
 They are less likely to seek employment opportunities elsewhere because they find fulfilment in their current positions.
 In essence, high levels of engagement serve as a protective shield against turnover.

 Staff Retention Enhances Engagement: